-Serbia mining: Dundee expected to take over Avala Resources copper-gold projects11.
-March 2016. / Mining
+Serbia mining: Dundee expected to take over Avala Resources copper-gold projects, Mining

 Shareholders will be asked to approve Avala’s previously announced transaction with Dundee Precious Metals.
 Avala Resources is a mineral exploration company focused on the exploration and development of gold and copper projects in Serbia.
 The Company’s key projects are the Timok Gold Project, the Tulare Project and the Lenovac Project.